Puzzathlon/puzzathlon-hugo-pages/content/guidelines/_index.md

 # Submission

 Solutions should be submitted by the associated deadline.
 Next deadline: ---.
-Any solution that is not submitted by this time will not be considered for a prize, however it may still be discussed at the end of term colloquium.
+Any solution that is not submitted by this time will not be considered for a prize, however it may still be discussed at termly colloquium.

 ## Q: How do I submit a solution?